semgrep/semgrep/metrics.md

 - Scan metadata, including type of scan and scan parameters (e.g., paths scanned and extensions of ignored files)
 - Timing metrics (e.g., time taken to scan per-rule and per-path)
 - Parse metrics (e.g., number of files targeted and parsed per-language)
-- Semgrep environment (e.g., version, interpreter, timestamp)
+- Semgrep CLI environment (e.g., version, interpreter, timestamp)

 **Findings data** are used to provide human readable content for notifications and integrations, as well tracking results as new, fixed, or duplicate.
 The classes of findings data are: